 After you have created a new document message, you can upload an existing .docx file to create your automated document.
 We’ve broken down this process into a few key steps.

 - Insert variables

-- Edit content
+- Edit content in-app via the Word editor

 - Set document expiry (optional)